 The ESD is a primarily a funding and policy making body, not an operational one.
 It is obligated to arrange for and oversee the delivery of the emergency services that were stated in its formation petition, utilizing the funds it collects through taxation.
-Although the ESD is empowered to provide the services directly, they generally contract with outside entities such as fire departments and first responder organizations.
+Although the ESD is empowered to provide the services directly, it would generally contract with outside entities such as fire departments and first responder organizations.

 Paid firefighters must be licensed by the Texas Commission on Fire Protection, but volunteer fire departments are exempt from this requirement.
 Contracted EMS services must go to organizations licensed by the Texas Department of State Health Services, and the Sunrise Beach VFD First Responder Organization qualifies.
 A representative from the contracted agencies would be expected to provide progress reports at the monthly ESD Board meetings, and vice-versa.
 The contract would also cover what happens in the case of an accident or resulting lawsuit, and how the organizations will handle liability issues.